Degree Req - Addl Bachelor's Req

 Maximum Experiential Credits

 The maximum total credit allowed for vocal and instrumental ensembles toward the requirements of a bachelor's degree is eight hours for music majors and four hours for non-music majors; two hours may apply to associate's degrees.
-The maximum allowed for broadcasting and journalism practicums is twelve hours toward bachelor's degrees in Communications, six toward other bachelor's or associate's degrees in Communications, and three toward other associate programs.
+The maximum allowed for Department of Communication practicums is twelve hours toward bachelor's degrees in Communications, six toward other bachelor's or associate's degrees in Communications, and three toward other associate programs.
 Most students pursuing biblical degrees are required to earn four Biblical Studies internship credits; however, these students are permitted to earn as many as six hours, and the Youth Ministry degree requires an eight-credit experience.
 Majors outside the division may include a maximum of three Biblical Studies internship hours.